bhisaac/5eFP/5eFP-SRD.md

 ### Discover

 5eFP uses the **_discover_** game mechanic.
 The discover keyword translates into the following rules.
 - If a game feature asks you to discover a game feature, you determine three results from that game feature's roll table or draw three cards from that game feature's deck.
+    - Choose one result or card and discard the remaining results or cards.

 ### World Map